boschresearch/blech-doc/website/content/en/docs/user-manual/types.md

 ```

 The function `f` expects one read-only argument `a`.
-It is two dimensional array (a table) with 4 rows and 5 columns.
+It is a two dimensional array (a table) with 4 rows and 5 columns.
 Each cell contains a `float32` number.

 Unlike C, in Blech the lengths appear before the payload type in the type declaration.